Ayfri/Kore/website/src/jsMain/resources/markdown/doc/data-driven/Enchantments.md

 description: Learn how to create custom Minecraft enchantments using Kore – an exhaustive guide covering every available enchantment effect with detailed Kotlin examples.
 keywords: minecraft, datapack, kore, enchantments, effects, customization
 date-created: 2025-03-02
-date-modified: 2025-03-02
+date-modified: 2026-02-03
 routeOverride: /docs/data-driven/enchantments
 ---

 # Enchantments

 Minecraft enchantments modify game mechanics by altering item behavior, applying effects or changing damage calculations.
-Kore provides a fully type‐safe, Kotlin-based DSL for creating custom enchantments that can be used in datapacks.
+Kore provides a fully type-safe, Kotlin-based DSL for creating custom enchantments that can be used in datapacks.
 This documentation explains how to create enchantments in Kore, and presents a detailed example for every available enchantment effect.

 For general concepts on creating datapacks with Kore, please refer to the other documentation pages (e.g. [Predicates](./predicates), [Components](./components)).
 This article is dedicated exclusively to creating enchantments.